Skip to Content

 Related: Avoid lost luggage issues.
 We’ve rounded up the Best Luggage Trackers and Smart Tags to help you find lost luggage fast.

-Reading and games area on a viking river cruise with shelves of books and a view of the ships atrium in the background.
-How should you dress for a viking cruise.
-Smart casual is the answer, remember you are on holiday and want to look good and be comfortable.
+Reading and games area on a viking river cruise with shelves of books and a view of the ship's atrium in the background.

 Light snowfall in spring in St Petersburg Russia, during a Russian river cruise.
-Even though it is the best time to take a River Cruise, the weather can change quickly in the shoulder seasons.
+Even though it is the best time to take a River Cruise, the weather can change quickly in the spring season.

 Related: Take a Look on Board Viking Ocean Cruises Viking Sea